River-Mochi/CS2-Templates/docs/prefabSystem.md

 ---

-## Tiny wording you can reuse in your mod UI
+## Warnings to tell players for runtime components
 > Worker limits are partially cached on existing buildings.
-After changing worker scaling, rebuild the building or toggle an upgrade/extension to refresh.
-Restarting the game usually won’t refresh worker limits.
+After changing worker scaling, rebuild the building or add/remove an upgrade/extension to refresh.
+Restarting the game usually won’t refresh runtime component limits.